Data Import

 Follow the instructions there for filling in the metadata.

-**NOTE: Exporting as a .tsv from excel messes up the formatting, please use Google sheets to fill in your info.
+**NOTE: Exporting as a .tsv from excel messes up the formatting, please use “Numbers” in Mac ideally or Google sheets to fill in your info.
+If you need a real example TSV import file ask Leylen for it.

 (UCBerkeley shared only, so use your .berkeley.edu account.)